 Things to do Nearby

 Garden of the Gods

-The visitor center website offers much information about activities, tours, and guided hikes.
-You can also rent bikes or book the "Perfect Day Package," which includes a trolley tour, a movie, and a boxed lunch.
-For even more adventure, you can replace the trolley tour with a Jeep tour.
+The visitor center website provides extensive information on activities, tours, and hikes.
+Options include bike rentals and the "Perfect Day Package," which features a trolley tour, a movie, and a boxed lunch.
+For an added thrill, consider replacing the trolley tour with a Jeep tour.

-Start with a trip to The Broadmoor Seven Falls, but park at the Norris Penrose Event Center and take the shuttle, as there is no parking at the falls.
+After the Garden of the Gods, explore other attractions in Colorado Springs.
+Start with The Broadmoor Seven Falls, but remember to park at the Norris Penrose Event Center and take the shuttle, as there's no parking at the falls.

-For stunning views of the valley and the mountains, take the Aerial Tramway, which whisks you above the treetops to the summit of Prospect Mountain.
+For breathtaking views, take the Aerial Tramway to the summit of Prospect Mountain.

 Rocky Mountains National Park

-Interesting Fact: The 30-mile-long Continental Divide Trail runs right through the middle of the park, splitting it into its Eastern and Western sections.
+Interesting Fact: The park features the 30-mile-long Continental Divide Trail, dividing it into Eastern and Western sections.